anyaachan/anyaachan/README.md

 ### Hi!
-I am Anna, an AI/ML Developer, AI Art Enthusiast and BSc Computer Science Student
+I am Anna, an AI/ML Developer and 3D Artist
 My primary fields of interest are AI Algorithms and the synergy of art and technology.

 Some of my hobbies are jam sessions, photography and nature exploration 🌱.